chiefy/chiefy.github.io.old/_posts/2014-07-13-using-sqlite-sequelize-with-actionhero.markdown

 };
 {% endhighlight %}

-Later when we actually import our Meat module, it gets injected by Sequelize with our Sequelize object and a shortcut to an enum of `DataTypes`.
-You can read about Sequelize data types on their official documentation.
+Later when we actually import our "Meat" module, it gets injected by Sequelize with our Sequelize object and a shortcut to an enum `DataTypes`.
+You can read about Sequelize data types on their [official documentation](https://github.com/sequelize/sequelize/wiki/API-Reference-DataTypes).
 We're using the `define` method here which takes a string description of your model in the singular and then an attributes hash which will map to columns in the data store.

 ### ...and we're back (to Initializers)
-Back to our sqlite initializer (`initializers/sqlite.js`), we need to create a new instance of Sequelize, and also create a models collection (`api.models`), and use the `import` method of our Sequelize instance `sqlized`.
+Back to our sqlite initializer (`initializers/sqlite.js`), we need to create a [new instance of Sequelize](https://github.com/sequelize/sequelize/wiki/API-Reference-Sequelize#new-sequelize), and also create a models collection (`api.models`), and use the `import` method of our Sequelize instance `sqlized`.

 {% highlight js %}
 // initializers/sqlite.js